Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Complexity Analysis of Foreplan

 \section{Complexity Analysis of Foreplan}

 Having outlined Foreplan, we analyze the complexity of Foreplan in this section.
-We start by quantify the state representation and using the complexity of the state representation to derive the runtime complexity of Foreplan.
+We start by quantifying the state representation and using the complexity of the state representation to derive the runtime complexity of Foreplan.

-We derive the following theorem about the size of the state representation from Definition~\ref{def:state-representation}. \begin{theorem} The state representation is in $\mathcal{O}(c \times 2^w)$. \end{theorem} \begin{proof} For each clique, the size of the histogram function is exponential in the number of vertices in the clique, as we enumerate all possible assignments.
+We derive the following theorem about the size of the state representation from Definition~\ref{def:state-representation}. \begin{theorem} The state representation is in $\mathcal{O}(c \times 2^w)$. \end{theorem} \begin{proof} For each clique in the relational cost graph, the size of the histogram function is exponential in the number of vertices in the clique, as we enumerate all possible assignments.
 Thus, the size of the state representation is bounded by $c \times 2^w$. \end{proof}

-Note that $c$ is bounded by the number of PRVs in our parfactor model, as one parfactor is sufficient per PRV.
+Note that $c$ and $w$ are independent of the domain sizes and determined only by the structure of the relational cost graph, and thus in general small.
+Also $w$ is bounded by the number of PRVs and $c$ by the number of parfactors in the parfactor model.
 Theorem~\ref{theorem:state-representation-size} overapproximates the size of the state representation, as not all cliques have the same size and not both, $c$ and $w$ are large at the same time.
-Also, $c$ and $w$ are determined by the structure of the relational cost graph and independent of the domain sizes.
 Building on the size of the state representation, we give the complexity of the state and action space: \begin{theorem} The state and action spaces are both polynomial in the number of objects and exponential in $c$ and $w$. \end{theorem} \begin{proof} We need to iterate over all possible instantiations of the state representation.
 For each clique (resp.
-CRV), the number of possible instantiations is polynomial in the number of objects.
-The joint state requires one instantiation per clique, resulting in the number of PRVs as exponent.
+CRV), the number of possible instantiations is polynomial in the number of objects and exponential in $w$.
+The joint state requires one instantiation per clique, resulting in the number $c$ of CRVs as exponent.
 The size of the action space is bounded by the size of the state space, as the action has to specify a (subset of a) state. \end{proof}

 Since Foreplan uses a linear program to compute the value function, we analyze the complexity of solving the linear program Foreplan builds.
-Linear programs can be solved in polynomial time w.r.t the variables and constraint~\cite{63499}.
+Linear programs can be solved in polynomial time w.r.t the variables and constraints~\cite{63499}.
 Let us therefore take a closer look at the number of constraints and variables Foreplan generates: